Occupy Process Dayton (to death)

 I think that’s a bit strong though.
 I wouldn’t count myself as an opponent of Occupy Dayton.
 They have valid points about the vast inequality in America and the world and about the power of corporations.
 I’m just too comfortable in my privilege to deal with their processing.
 That might turn out to be a poor decision on my part.

-Update 11/13/2011: The number of people who “like” Occupy Dayton’ Facebook page has been growing since all this Grande Illumination publicity.
+Update 11/13/2011: The number of people who “like” Occupy Dayton’s Facebook page has been growing since all this Grande Illumination publicity.
 Now 4,125 people (including “persons” such as other Occupy groups including Occupy Columbus, Occupy Wright State University, Occupy Ohio, Occupy Toledo, Occupy Detroit, Occupy Indianapolis, Occupy America, and Occupy Wall St.) like the page, an increase of 79 people or almost 2% since Friday (bringing them to 0.77% of Montgomery County’s population).

 Also, the processing continues.
 In the last 24 hours there have been 173 comments on two posts about a possible counter-protest against Occupy Dayton and 44 comments on a post about whether a Dayton police officer was being truthful or misleading when he told a camper that driving on Courthouse Square was inadvisable because its foundation is crumbling and it might fall in (despite, as commenters have been pointing out, Dayton police pulling their cruisers onto the square, heavy equipment being brought onto the square for the Christmas tree, and plans for huge Grande Illumination crowds remaining in place).